Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 Step 6: Export (& see) the results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can now export the output table in your favorite export format using *Export Table* block giving the path of the file you want to create (including its extension, for example : c:/home/receivers.geojson).
+You can now export the output table in your favorite export format using *Export Table* block giving the path of the file you want to create (including its extension, for example : ``c:/home/receivers.geojson``).

 .. figure:: images/tutorial/Tutorial1_Image3.PNG
    :align: center

-For example, you can choose to export the table in shp format.
+For example, you can choose to export the table in ``.shp`` format.
 This format can be read with many GIS tools such as the open source softwares `QGIS`_ and `SAGA`_.

-To obtain the following image, use the syling vector options in your GIS and assign a color gradient to LAEQ column of your exported LDAY_GEOM table.
+To obtain the following image, use the syling vector options in your GIS and assign a color gradient to LAEQ column of your exported ``LDAY_GEOM`` table.

 .. figure:: images/tutorial/Tutorial1_Image4.PNG
    :align: center